Blue Badge information

 - You are allowed to park on double or single yellow lines with a single kerb marking but only during the prescribed times.
 The prescribed times will be on a sign nearby.

 Abuse of a Blue Badge could result in it being withdrawn.
-In addition, it is a criminal offence for a non-disabled person to use a disabled person's car badge without the disabled person being present.
+In addition, it is a criminal offence for a non-disabled person to use a disabled person's Blue Badge without the named disabled person being present.
 It is your responsibility to make sure that you are aware of the regulations and use your badge correctly.
 Misuse of your Blue Badge can result in Worcestershire County Council de-registering it and issuing a maximum penalty fine for incorrect use of the badge of £1000.